ncphillips/makersasylum.com/summer-program-in-advanced-robotics-and-ai.md

      8. How to tackle unforeseen challenges
      9. How to work in a team
     10. How to evaluate their own progress when learning new skills
+- template: body-copy
+  content: |-
+    ## The program fee covers:

+    * Facilitation of program
+    * Materials (Laser cut components, motors, sensors, electronics, Arduino boards etc)
+    * Robotics kit
+    * Mentor supervision and guidance
+    * Access to digital fabrication labs
+    * Takeaway robotics kit for individual participants at the end of the program
+    * Refreshments
+- template: body-copy
+  content: |-
+    ## Summer Program dates

+    Mumbai | May 06 - May 16

+    Mumbai/Delhi | May 20 - May 30

+    Mumbai/Delhi | June 03 - June 13
 - template: buckets
   buckets:
   - title: Summer Program in Advanced Robotics and AI